iofjuupasli/SeXHR/README.md

 Ajax is way sexy, mang.

-This is a fork of [Francois Laubscher's](http://djfranzwa.co.za/) nifty [Webservice.js](https://github.com/djfranzwa/Webservice.js), a simple XMLHttpRequest wrapper that eases interactions with all kinds of HTTP services.
+This utility is a fork of [Francois Laubscher's](http://djfranzwa.co.za/) nifty [Webservice.js](https://github.com/djfranzwa/Webservice.js), a simple XMLHttpRequest wrapper that eases interactions with all kinds of HTTP services.

+SeXHR supports custom HTTP methods, custom HTTP headers, HTTP authentication, automatic JSON response parsing and a request timeout duration.
-SeXHR was optimised with the [Closure Compiler](https://developers.google.com/closure/compiler/) and is 855 bytes gzipped or 2.28KB uncompressed.
+It was optimised with the [Closure Compiler](https://developers.google.com/closure/compiler/) and is *855 bytes* gzipped or *2.28KB* uncompressed.

 Example usage: